 Set Up Environment Variable

 Create a file named .dev.vars in the apis/ directory.
-Add the database connection string you can find on the App Page after deploying your app.
+Add the database connection string, which you can find on the App Page after deploying your app for the first time.

 .dev.vars